robinkanters/Psychic-Poker/README.md

 Running the CLI tool
 --------------------

+The CLI tool takes inputs as seen in the exercise example, so one line of 10 cards, separated by spaces.

-### From IntelliJ
+### Running from IntelliJ

 - Open the `ConsoleInterface.kt` file in `src/main/kotlin` (or use double Shift again).
 - Click the 'Play' icon in the gutter, next to the `main` function.

-### From the command line
+### Running from the command line

 - Run `./gradlew jar` to create a runnable jar.
 It will be placed in `build/libs`
 - Run the jar with `java -jar build/libs/pokerexercise-1.0-SNAPSHOT.jar`

-The CLI tool takes inputs as seen in the exercise example, so one line of 10 cards, separated by spaces.

 About the implementation
 ========================